-- If you currently pay the late enrollment penalty and become eligible for "Extra Help" during the year, you would be able to stop paying your penalty. - If the "Extra Help" program is currently paying your late enrollment penalty and you lose your eligibility during the year, you would need to start paying your penalty.
+- If you currently pay the late enrollment penalty and become eligible for "Extra Help" during the year, you would be able to stop paying your penalty. - If you ever lose the "Extra Help", you must maintain your Part D coverage or you could be subject to a late enrollment penalty.

-You can find out more about the "Extra Help" program in the "Important phone numbers and resources," section under the "Information about programs to help people pay for their Part D prescription drugs" portion of this booklet.
+You can find out more about the "Extra Help" program in the "Important phone numbers and resources," section under "Information about programs to help people pay for their Part D prescription drugs" portion of this booklet.